 Buying life insurance is a very unselfish act.
 Leaving your family at risk financially is not something you would intentionally do.
-A good life insurance agent can find you a reasonably priced term life policy or universal life policy with a face amount that will provide for your family’s needs.
+A good agent can find you a reasonably priced term life insurance policy with a face amount that will provide for your family’s needs.

 No matter how passionate you are about your work, someday you will be ready to retire.
 That day may come sooner than usual if all goes as planned.
 After all, the daily grind of being your own boss can be just as exhausting as it is exhilarating.

 There is going to come a time when you’ll want to ride off into the sunset and enjoy the well-deserved fruits of your labor.
 The only way this is going to happen is by setting aside money regularly to provide for you and your family in your later years.
 A disciplined approach is necessary, along with the proper vehicle to grow your nest egg.

 There are a number of choices available to you, depending upon: